 MSPO Admissions Information

-- The MSPO program includes course work that presumes students have successfully taken courses in intermediate microeconomic theory, intermediate macroeconomic theory, two semesters of calculus, and introductory statistics.
+- The MSPO program includes course work that presumes students have successfully completed undergraduate-level courses in intermediate microeconomics, multivariate calculus and introductory statistics.

 Number of credits of taught courses: 30

 Early November Take the Graduate Record Exam.
 GRE scores must be from within the previous 5 years.

 April 15 Deadline for international applicants